 Consider giving introductory classes that tell students how to study well and prepare for the challenges of college.
 When students feel more prepared, they are less overwhelmed and less likely to drop out.

 For example, during exam week, you might offer a day where students can interact with a therapy dog or hold a petting zoo sponsored by the college’s mental health program and staff.
-For those students who attend online or have trouble attending certain events, offer virtual programs to reach them.
+For students who attend online or have trouble attending certain events, offer virtual programs to reach them.

 Family support is integral to a student’s success.
 Many students in community college must care for family members or children while attending school full-time.
 By supporting these students, you can decrease the likelihood of dropouts due to burnout or stress.

-Provide daycare services for students with children, or offer classes to prepare expectant parents for childcare.
+Provide day care services for students with children, or offer classes to prepare expectant parents for child care.
 You can offer family housing programs to those in need and provide safe spaces for parents to breastfeed.
 Some colleges even offer free children’s meals as a part of a student’s meal plan.

 If a student wants to reenroll in college, ensure your institution offers a quick and easy path for restarting.
 Help returning students feel prepared to reenter college by answering critical questions and providing a good experience.
 Whether they are worried about finances or want to know about new programs you offer, be prepared to assist them every step of the way.